monkeyasho/Superstore-sales/README.md

 # Superstore-sales
-Performing cleaning and exploration as well as exploring pivot tables and slicers for visualizations
+Performing cleaning and exploration as well as exploring pivot tables and slicers for visualizations in excel Using cleaned data to generate dashboards in Tableau